LeaReXx/r2-bucket-uploader/README.md

-# Cloudflare R2 bucket File Uploader
+# Cloudflare R2 bucket Multipart File Uploader / NextJs 15

 A minimal and flexible uploader component tailored for Cloudflare R2 bucket.
 It supports multipart upload and was tested with files up to 1 GB size.